Respected Fairfax Criminal Defense Attorneys Representing Clients in All Types of Criminal Cases

 Types of Fairfax Criminal Cases We Handle

-At the Law Offices of Michael Pignone, our Fairfax criminal defense lawyers handle a wide range of cases on behalf of our clients.
+At the Law Offices of Michael A. Pignone, our Fairfax criminal defense attorneys handle a wide range of cases on behalf of our clients.
 Some of the cases we handle most frequently include the following.

 Virginia law makes it illegal to possess, manufacture, sell, give away, or distribute controlled substances.
 When determining whether you possessed a substance with the intent to sell, courts look to the surrounding circumstances.
 For example, the amount of drugs, how they were packaged, and whether you had any drug-selling paraphernalia can all be used to show you intended to sell the drugs you possessed.